-NOTE: You don’t need to sign-in to the Store in order to download free apps.
+NOTE: You don’t need to sign-in to the Store to download free apps.
 Refer to our install apps from Store in Windows 10 without a Microsoft account article for more information.

 Step 5: You will be asked to choose an account from one of the previously used accounts to sign in to Windows 10/Windows Store or use different Microsoft account.

 If you select one of the previously used email accounts, you will be asked to enter the password.
-And if you select Microsoft account option, you will need to enter the email address as well as the Microsoft account password for the same to sign in to the Store.
+And if you choose the Microsoft account option, you will need to enter the email address as well as the Microsoft account password for the same to sign in to the Store.

 This is the step where most users go wrong and blame Microsoft for automatically switching their local account to Microsoft account.
 That’s it!